alan-turing-institute/scivision/README.md

 </p>

 ## Mission statement
-Insight-cv aims to be a well-documented and generalisable python framework for applying computer vision methods to a wide range of scientific imagery.
+`insight-cv` aims to be a well-documented and generalisable python framework for applying computer vision methods to a wide range of scientific imagery.

 This tool aims to foster collaboration between **data owners** and **developers** by:
 * Empowering scientific domain experts to easily access and integrate the latest CV tools